giovannifil-64/nlp/models/README.md

 - [`SmolLM-360M`](https://huggingface.co/gvnn/nlp-SmolLM-360M)
 - [`SmolLM2-360M`](https://huggingface.co/gvnn/nlp-SmolLM2-360M)

+> [!IMPORTANT]
+> The models are made available with the same Apache 2.0 license as the original models, while the rest of the code is made available under the MIT license.

 The stats for the fine-tuning are available in this folder:
 - [Stats for SmolLM-360M](fine_tuning_stats_HuggingFaceTB_SmolLM-360M.json)
 - [Stats for SmolLM2-360M](fine_tuning_stats_HuggingFaceTB_SmolLM2-360M.json)